Ayushburman/Introduction-to-Psychology/Facts.md

 8.
 The first number or idea you hear influences later judgments, even if it's arbitr10.
 People react differently depending on how the same information is presented.
 11. Mere-Exposure Eff
-Repeated exposure to something often makes people like it more.
+Repeated exposure to something often makes p

 12. Social Proof